MaterializeInc/materialize/doc/user/content/sql/show-cluster-replicas.md

 ---

 `SHOW CLUSTER REPLICAS` lists the [replicas](/overview/key-concepts/#cluster-replicas) for each cluster configured in Materialize.
 A cluster named `default` with a single replica named `r1` will exist in every environment; this cluster can be dropped at any time.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax